Brozgar/pyMiniChat/readme.md

 5. Disconnects in case of attempt to use a taken login (required by the task)
 6. And, of course, all the connected and logged in users can see the messages

+This project actually won the competition of the course, but the winner just stole this repo...
+You can feel free to fork and modify, but please provide the link to this repo if you don't do any or only small changes.
+Otherwise modify it as you see fit.

 ## Installation

 Install dependencies